cure53/DOMPurify/README.md

 ## Can I configure it?

 Yes.
-The included default configuration values are pretty good already - but you can of course override them:
+The included default configuration values are pretty good already - but you can of course override them.
+Check out the `/demos` folder to see a bunch of examples on how you can customize DOMPurify.

 ```javascript
 // allow only <b>